CaioEstrella/Projeto_Scraping-Telelistas/README.md

 -------------------------------------

 This is a web scraping project from the website www.telelistas.net.
 You can find the results obtained in the folder "tabelas".
-The excel file 'mercados' is incomplete, having just some lines for one sector.
+The excel file 'mercados' is incomplete, having just some lines for one sector working as an example.

 This project can be divided in two parts: